davidBelanger/TextLDS/README.md

 # TextLDS
-Code for ICML 2015 "A Linear Dynamical System Model For Text"
+Code for ICML 2015 "A Linear Dynamical System Model For Text," David Belanger and Sham Kakade